 The software configuration of EXPRESSCLUSTER should look similar to the figure below.
-Install the EXPRESSCLUSTER Server (software) on a Linux server, and the Builder on a management PC or a server.
-Because the main functions of Cluster WebUI, WebManager, and Builder are included in EXPRESSCLUSTER Server, it is not necessary to separately install them.
-However, to use the Builder in an environment where EXPRESSCLUSTER Server is not accessible, the offline version of Builder must be installed on the PC.
-The Cluster WebUI, WebManager, or Builder can be used through the web browser on the management PC or on each server in the cluster.
+Install the EXPRESSCLUSTER Server (software) on a Linux server, and the Cluster WebUI on a management PC or a server.
+Because the main functions of Cluster WebUI are included in EXPRESSCLUSTER Server, it is not necessary to separately install them.
+The Cluster WebUI can be used through the web browser on the management PC or on each server in the cluster.